VisheshVGR/hnbgu_hostel_management_portal/README.md

 ### Home Page
 * It is the home page of our website with basic information.
+* It features Notification / Circulars section with latest updates from Officers.

 ### Hostels
 * It has information about various hostel available at HNBGU.
+* Visitor can click on particular hostel to get details about it.

 ### Contact Us
 * It contains information regarding contacts of HNBGU Hostels Officers.